TEXAS BIOMEDICAL RESEARCH INSTITUTE

 - Social and recreational activities or programs

 This policy is consistent with the requirements and objectives set forth by Executive Order 11246, as amended, Section 503 of the Rehabilitation Act of 1973, as amended, and the Vietnam Era Veterans’ Readjustment Assistance Act of 1974, as amended.
-In addition, Texas Biomed does not and will not discriminate against any employee or applicant for employment on any of the aforementioned factors in regard to any position for which the employee or applicant for employment is qualified.
-The chief United States executive of Texas Biomed, Keith A. Davis, has committed to and fully supports the principles of equal employment opportunity and affirmative action.
+In addition, Texas Biomedical Research Institute does not and will not discriminate against any employee or applicant for employment on any of the aforementioned factors regarding any position for which the employee or applicant for employment is qualified.
+It is the policy of Texas Biomedical Research Institute not to discriminate because of a person’s relationship or association with a protected veteran.
+This includes spouses and other family members.
+Also, the Company will safeguard the fair and equitable treatment of protected veteran spouses and family members regarding all employment actions and prohibit harassment of applicants and employees because of their relationship or association with a protected veteran.
+The chief United States executive of Texas Biomedical Research Institute, Dr. Larry Schlesinger, has committed to and fully supports the principles of equal employment opportunity and affirmative action.

-The objective at Texas Biomed is to employ individuals who are qualified or trainable for positions by virtue of job related standards of education, training, experience and other applicable and valid qualifications.
-Texas Biomed makes and will continue to make every effort to provide reasonable accommodations to any physical and mental limitation of individuals with disabilities and disabled veterans unless such accommodations would impose an undue hardship to Texas Biomed’s business.
+The objective at Texas Biomedical Research Institute is to employ individuals who are qualified or trainable for positions by virtue of job-related standards of education, training, experience, and other applicable and valid qualifications.
+Texas Biomedical Research Institute makes and will continue to make every effort to provide reasonable accommodations to any physical and mental limitation of individuals with disabilities and disabled veterans unless such accommodations would impose an undue hardship or direct threat to Texas Biomedical Research Institute’s business.

-Harassment is both illegal and against the policy of Texas Biomed for any employee, supervisor, manager or independent contractor to harass anyone on the basis of race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status, or other legally protected status.
-Ensuring compliance and continued implementation of Texas Biomed’s equal employment opportunity policy is the responsibility of the undersigned.
+It is both illegal and against the policy of Texas Biomedical Research Institute for any employee, supervisor, manager, or independent contractor to harass anyone on the basis of race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status, age, marital status, pregnancy, genetic information, or other legally protected status.
+Ensuring compliance and continued implementation of Texas Biomedical Research Institute’s equal employment opportunity policy is the responsibility of the undersigned.

-I have designated Rebecca Madere to be the Equal Employment Opportunity Officer.
-Rebecca Madere has primary responsibility, with assistance from management personnel, for designing and implementing our affirmative action efforts, and for monitoring on an ongoing basis our compliance to stated objectives, identifying problem areas and addressing all areas of concern.
-Satisfactory and timely completion of the reporting and monitoring requirements described in the Affirmative Action Program is another requirement of the EEO Officer.
+I have designated Rebecca Madere to be the Equal Employment Opportunity Coordinator.
+Rebecca Madere has primary responsibility, with assistance from management personnel, for designing and implementing our affirmative action efforts, and for monitoring on an ongoing basis our compliance to stated objectives, identifying problem areas, and addressing all areas of concern.
+Satisfactory and timely completion of the reporting and monitoring requirements described in the Affirmative Action Program is another requirement of the EEO Coordinator.
 Further, all management personnel are held accountable for completing specific tasks that support the Company’s stated objectives.